Tutorial

 About this tutorial

-A practical tutorial to get you productive with Rust, the language for building reliable and efficient software.
+A practical tutorial that gets you productive with Rust: the language for building reliable, efficient software.

 Who This Is For

-- Python developers wanting performance without sacrificing safety
+- Python developers who want performance without losing safety

-- Those wanting to learn systems programming with memory safety
+- Anyone learning systems programming with memory safety

-- Developers building CLI tools, web services, or performance-critical applications
+- Builders of CLI tools, web services, and performance-critical applications

 Contents